Foreign Exchange Guide to French Polynesia

 - Sending money to French Polynesia - save on CFP franc bank transfers to French Polynesia

-- CFP franc exchange rates - latest info & charts.
+- CFP franc exchange rates - latest & historic exchange rates.

 CFP franc (XPF) general currency information